freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-use-basic-programming-vocabulary-in-conversations/6629ce6bffd1efa9c6c57eaa.md

 ### --feedback--

-This contraction is commonly used in informal greetings and combines `how` and `is`.
+This contraction is commonly used in informal greetings.

 ---